 1. Ngong Hills – Kajiado County

 The hike up the hills can be challenging, but it’s worth it for the incredible views.
-Besides hiking, Ngong Hills is an ideal place for bicycle riding, zip-lining, archery, and picnicking.
+Besides hiking, Ngong Hills is ideal for bicycle riding, zip-lining, archery, and picnicking.

 2. Mount Longonot